daletom/cosmicapp-nuxt-fan-site/README.md

 # cosmic-nuxt-fan-site
 This is a Nuxt App built using Cosmic as it's Headless CMS.
 It utilizes Apollo to access the Cosmic v3 Graph QL.
 It uses Tailwind CSS as the css framework.
-It utilizes Cosmic's built integration with imgix to build out responsive images as well as advances use cases such as gif to mp4, og image optimization, and blending with text.
+It utilizes Cosmic's built integration with imgix to build out responsive images as well as advanced use cases for og image optimization, and blending with text.
+There is a [tutorial video](https://youtu.be/YYMptR7Fpn4) which was done by Tony Spiro (CEO at Cosmic) and Tom Dale (Head of Customer Success at imgix).
+There is also an accompanying App in the [Cosmic Marketplace](https://www.cosmicjs.com/apps/nuxt-fan-site-with-responsive-images).
+Live [demo](https://cosmic-loki.vercel.app/) is here.

 ## Adding Content to Cosmic